 Before I share the 9+ creative ways you can stretch out content from a single blog post over 2 weeks, I really want you to sit down and write down your ENTIRE schedule using the 168-hour method by Laura Vanderkam.

 ➡️The premise is this: you actually have more time than you think, and everyone is granted the same amount of time every single week (168 hours).
 So yes, Beyonce and you have one thing in common…you share the same amount of time every week!
-And although Queen B may have an entourage of people helping her accomplish all of her goals in a week, I am confident you will quickly discover that you actually do have some extra hours available to you once you fill out the ENTIRE worksheet.
-Yes, this is a one-week homework assignment (because you will literally write out what you did every hour-and you’ve gotta be honest) but when you look back you’ll discover SO much time is wasted (believe me, I have done this exact homework and I discovered I had 10 extra hours every week, and yes even as a Toddler MOM and…I was still sleeping between 7-8 hours a night…so no I did NOT cut out sleep from my schedule!)
+Although Queen B may have an entourage of people helping her accomplish all of her goals in a week, I am confident you will quickly discover that you actually do have some extra hours available to you once you fill out the ENTIRE worksheet.
+Yes, this is a one-week homework assignment (because you will literally write out what you did every hour you’ve gotta be honest) but when you look back you’ll discover SO much time is wasted (believe me, I have done this exact homework and I discovered I had 10 extra hours every week, and yes even as a Toddler MOM and…I was still sleeping between 7-8 hours a night…so no I did NOT cut out sleep from my schedule!)

 🤗It really works!